andrewistiny/intro-to-aws/README.md

 AWS allows us to access the their platform through **programmatic access** or **AWS management console access**.
 In this course, we will be using **programmatic access** through the [Serverless Framework](https://serverless.com/) which allows us to access AWS through the command line and code editor.

 ## What is AWS Lambda?
-A compute service that allows developers to run code without having to manage a server.
+An AWS service that allows developers to run code without having to manage a server.
 No express server needed.
 A Lambda is basically a function in the cloud.

+## What is API Gateway?
+An AWS service that enables developers to create, publish, maintain, monitor, and secure APIs at any scale.
+You can create APIs that access AWS or other web services, as well as data stored in the AWS Cloud.
+It allows developers to create CRUD routes(GET, POST, PUT, DELETE).

 ## What does deploy mean?
 Moving our application to the AWS cloud/servers.
 In our case, we will be deploying our Lambda function.